Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Process Modeling, Hidden Markov Models, and nonnegative Tensor Factorization with Model Selection

-Assuming a fixed time-gap $\Delta t$ between observations, we could estimate $\textbf{T}_{ij}(\Delta t)=P(X_t=s_j|X_{t'}=s_i,t-t'=\Delta t)$ with the proportion of times the process transitioned from $s_i$ to $s_j$ within $\Delta t$ across all simulation runs.
-It is more efficient, however, to use the generated data to estimate the set of mean activity completion times $\{\beta_1,...,\beta_N\}$ using standard maximum likelihood estimation techniques and then derive $\textbf{T}$ from these parameters using basic properties of continuous time Markov chains.

-A key property of time-dependent HMMs is that we assume that the durations of the model states are exponentially distributed.
-Let $\textbf{Q}$ be an $N \times N$ matrix called the transition rate matrix.
+While this can always be done empirically, regardless of restrictions forcing a process model to adhere to our HMM assumptions, in nice cases an HMM can be constructed from theoretic principals.
+Using the mean activity completion times $\{\beta_1,...,\beta_n\}$ the HMM parameters $\pi$, $T$, and, $E$, can be derived using basic properties of continuous time Markov chains.
+Let $\textbf{Q}$ be am $N \times N$ matrix called the transition rate matrix.
 For $i \neq j$, the $ij$-th entry of $\textbf{Q}$ is the inverse of the mean duration of the activity that causes state $i$ to transition to state $j$.
 For $i=j$, the $ii$-th entry is the negative of the sum of the other entries in row $i$.
-It can be shown that $\textbf{T}(\Delta t)$ can be written as a matrix exponential \citep{ross1996stochastic}:
+It can be shown that $T$ can be written as a matrix exponential \citep{ross1996stochastic}: